 Learn more about how to enroll in the courses now.
 Enrollment has closed for academic calendar year 2014-2015.
 You must wait until Summer 2015 to enroll for academic calendar year 2015-2016.

 No. The family law courses must be taken in sequence beginning with Family Law I.

 Yes.
 Additional practice areas for LLLTs will be approved by the Supreme Court within the next year or two.
 Once an additional practice area is approved, new practice area courses will be developed.
 Continue to check the LLLT Board webpage for the most current information.

 *Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington State Supreme Court, or the bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, bylaws and policies.

-Learn how to enroll in the LLLT family law courses for Winter Quarter 2014
+Learn how to qualify to enroll in the family law courses to become a legal technician

 Learn about how to waive certain education requirements through Dec.
 31, 2016.